malice-plugins/nsrl/docs/query_filename.md

 I personally don't see a point in querying by filename as I am primarly focused on identifying malware.

-However, there might be reasons not apparent to me so I this will let you query by any of the fields you want in the NSRL database
+However, there might be reasons not apparent to me so this will let you query by any of the fields you want in the NSRL database.

 ## Getting Started

-You will needed to build the docker image:
+You will need to build the docker image:

 ```bash
 $ git clone https://github.com/malice-plugins/nsrl.git